Caveman-Software/Arduino-Text-Manipilation/README.md

 # Arduino-Text-Manipilation
-Arduino with LiquidCrystal_I2C easy text manipulation
+Arduino with LiquidCrystal_I2C easy text manipulation using a 20 x 4 display

 ## Hookup:
 Wiring is simple: